Do I need a website if I have Facebook? [VIDEO]

 Every business should have a Facebook page in the 2020s.
 With nearly 3 billion active users, practically everyone who’s online is using Facebook… Or at least knows of it and spies on a page every now and then without making an account.
 But is that all you need for your business?
-Does your business need a website if you have Facebook?
+You may be asking “Do I really need a website if I have enough clients?”
+This also begs the question, Does your business need a website if you have Facebook?

 Most likely, yes.

-Having a Facebook page is great.
+Having a Facebook page as part of your Social Media Marketing is great.
 It can help you connect with potential customers and leads.
 It’s a familiar platform many people know how to navigate.
 But it also comes with a number of restrictions and limitations that can hinder long-term growth and success.
 For some businesses, a Facebook page is enough.
 But is it for yours?

 Facebook is rolling out new features regularly.
 Now, you can create a business page, host events, and even sell products all in one place.
 If you spend time learning Facebook Ads, you can even get your business in front of people who are likely to be interested in it.
 So why bother with a website?